apache/pulsar/site2/docs/client-libraries-java.md

 To use [TLS](security-tls-authentication.md), you need to set TLS to `true` using the `setUseTls` method, point your Pulsar client to a TLS cert path, and provide paths to cert and key files.

-An example is as follows:
+The following is an example.

 ```java
 Map<String, String> authParams = new HashMap<>();